Aloidendron tongaense (van Jaarsv.) Klopper & Gideon F.Sm.

 Aloe tongaensis, Aloidendron tongaensis

 Aloidendron tongaense, formerly known as Aloe tongaensis, is a succulent tree with a rounded crown.
 It grows up to 26 feet (8 m) tall with an equal spread width.
 The main trunk is stout and up to 2.6 feet (80 cm) in diameter at the base.
-The leaf-bearing branches are up to 1.2 inches (3 cm) in diameter.
+Leaf-bearing branches are up to 1.2 inches (3 cm) in diameter.
 Leaves are carried in rosettes at the branch ends.
 Inflorescence is branched, up to 14 inches (35 cm) tall and up to 4 inches (20 cm) in diameter.
 Flowers are yellowish-orange, tubular and up to 2 inches (5 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).